rossberg/camp/README.txt

   menu from the Control pane) to adjust the size of covers in grid views.

 * Pop-up Size: Use the [ and ] keys with Ctrl/Command (or the context menu from the Control pane) to adjust the size of cover popups.
+But note that pop-ups cannot protrude from the main window, due to limitations of the graphics library.
+Hence their size will be limited by the current window size.

-* Scaling: Use the [ and ] keys with Shift+Ctrl/Command to change the global scaling factor for the UI.
-This defaults to 1 on low-resolution screens (those up to 1440p), 2 on 4K displays and 4 on 8K.
+* Scaling: Use the [ and ] keys with Shift+Ctrl/Command to change the global scaling factor for the entire UI.
+This defaults to 1.

 * Text Rendering: Shift+Ctrl/Command+U switches the rendering procedure for text.
 On low-resolution screens (up to 1440p) Camp defaults to plain